 But it’s not – at least openly and at ground level amongst the populace (at a political level and below the surface for some citizens we spoke to, deep divisions are apparent*) – a case of a dangerously divided country where opposing sides don’t mix.

-What we found in the two places we stayed, firstly San Cristóbal and then Mérida**, were an easy-going people (the small bar brawl we witnessed on our first night aside – sure a beer bottle being hurled at somebody is nothing unusual to us) going about their daily business.
+What we found in the two places we stayed, firstly San Cristóbal and then Mérida**, were easy-going people (the small bar brawl we witnessed on our first night aside – sure a beer bottle being hurled at somebody is nothing unusual to us) going about their daily business.

 Wherever we stay we like to be able to venture out at night feeling relatively safe, sampling a few beers and chatting to the locals in little ‘tienda’ bars.
 Thankfully, that was no problem this time, unlike Maracaibo last year.

-OK, our hotel in San Cristóbal did have a 10.30 pm curfew, but that was more an individual choice rather a rule from what we could gather.
+OK, our hotel in San Cristóbal did have a 10.30 pm curfew, but that was more an individual choice rather than a rule from what we could gather.
 Plus, considering the times we tend to retire at night nowadays, this lights-out policy wasn’t a big issue.

 Of course, we did learn from our first experience in the country as regards the currency.

-So this time we had plenty of cash to convert into bolivares as opposed to going to ATMs where the value is at least four-times less than on the street (Colombian pesos are fine to exchange along the border and that’s where you’ll get the best price).
-Hence, in most aspects it’s much cheaper to get by compared to Colombia.
+So this time we had plenty of cash to convert into bolivares as opposed to going to ATMs where the value is at least four times less than on the street (Colombian pesos are fine to exchange along the border and that’s where you’ll get the best price).
+Hence, in most aspects, it’s much cheaper to get by compared to Colombia.

 On that theme, practically every shop/restaurant displays the prices of its goods – prices that are trustworthy and accepted across the board from our observations.
 In other words, haggling isn’t really done or needed in the majority of places – the price is the price and it’s usually satisfactory.